Braking for jelly beans

 Jelly Belly Visitor Center in Pleasant Prairie, Wis.
 The free 35-minute tours are given from 9 a.m. to 4 p.m. daily year-round, except holidays.
 No reservations are required.
 Waits usually are 15 to 30 minutes, but sometimes longer when school is out.

 Just two miles over the Illinois border on I-94, get off at Exit 347.
 Head east on Wisconsin 165 for three miles, then turn left (north) on Wisconsin 31.

 Long Grove Confectionery Co. in Buffalo Grove, Ill.
-Free tours of this family-owned chocolate company, which produces many fun novelty items, are given on the hour at 11 a.m. to 3 p.m.
-Saturdays, and no reservation is necessary.
+Tours of this family-owned chocolate company, which produces many fun novelty items, are given Monday through Saturday, $2.
+Reservations are required, 847-459-3875.